 or your local American Legion.

-Published in The Default Newspaper on Jan.
+Published in the Winchester News-Gazette on Jan.
 1, 2014